DanielaPQ/C/PIA/README.md

 complexity 2 (neither too complicated nor too simple).
 functionality 2 (one thing I tried to add didn't worked).
 code 3(I cleaned it up, I added the necesary comments, variable names are related).
-storage 3 (I used files .c, .h and .txt, I used a structure).
+storage 2 (I used files .c, .h and .txt, I used a structure, it has good storage usage but I think it can be improved.
-documentation 2 ( spelling is correct, the video quality is not the best but I explain in detail the functionality of the code).
+documentation 3 ( spelling is correct, in the video I explain in detail the functionality of the code).
 12/15